civilKaos82/university-course-database-design-challenge/README.md

 ### Release 2: Cross-listing Classes
 Sometimes courses are cross-listed in multiple departments.
 For example, the same Combinatorics course might be jointly offered by both the Mathematics and Computer Science departments.

-Update the schema to support cross-listing courses.
+Update the schema to support cross-listing courses:

+- A department offers many courses.
+- A course can be offered by many departments.

 When complete, take a screenshot of the final schema design and commit it.